-For journalists and news organisations which do not have their own Newscoop server yet, the administration interface of the Newscoop demonstration server can be found at:
+Alternatively, the administration interface of the Newscoop demonstration server can be found at:

 http://newscoop-demo.sourcefabric.org/admin/

 Please remember that the demonstration server is a public site, so you should not enter any private information there.
 A variety of guest login accounts are set up on this system, and the passwords for these accounts are shown on the login page.